Alfred O. Deshong: Career

 In 1865, he entered into partnership with his brother, John O. Deshong, Jr., and operated the Deshong quarries in Ridley Township, Pennsylvania.
 The partnership was successful and lasted for 30 years until John's death on November 1, 1895.

 In 1895, Deshong was elected a director of the Delaware County National Bank.

 Philanthropy

 Deshong donated liberally to support Chester Hospital, located at 9th and Barclay Streets in Chester.
 The Alfred O. Deshong sanitary cottage for the treatment of tuberculosis was built by Deshong and donated to the Chester Hospital.
-After his death, he left in trust his art collection, mansion and 27-acre estate to the city of Chester as an art gallery and for educational purposes.
+After his death, he left in trust his art collection, mansion and 22-acre estate to the city of Chester.
 The value of the donation would be estimated at $24 million in current dollars.
-The bequest resulted in the establishment of the Deshong Memorial Park and the building of an art gallery.
+The bequest resulted in the establishment of the Deshong Park and the Deshong Art Museum.